langchain-ai/langgraph/libs/checkpoint/README.md

 # LangGraph Checkpoint

 This library defines the base interface for LangGraph checkpointers.
 Checkpointers provide persistence layer for LangGraph.
 They allow you to interact with and manage the graph's state.
-When graph is heckpointer saves a _checkpoint_ of the graph state at every super-step, enabling several powerful capabilities like human-in-the-loop, "memory" between interactions and more.
+When you use a graph with a checkpointer, the checkpointer saves a _checkpoint_ of the graph state at every superstep, enabling several powerful capabilities like human-in-the-loop, "memory" between interactions and more.

 ## Key concepts